Get low cost or free Internet access.

-Today, internet connection is a necessity, and it is needed in every household.
-There are assistance programs that provide free Internet access to low income families, students, and household living in poverty.
-This is even more valuable as many lower income as well as rural area families often struggle to either pay for it or have access to it.
+Today, an Internet connection is is needed in every household for work, school, or education.
+There are free government Internet service programs for low income families, students, and households living in or near poverty.
+In addition to federal or state resources, many companies also offer heavily discounted or even free Internet connections as well for low to moderate income families or children.
+The need for connectivity is even more valuable as many lower income as well as rural area families often struggle to either pay for it or have access to it.

 The internet provides access to a wealth of information.
 It can help people with learning new skills, staying connected with friends/ family, finding a job completing work or school projects and earning an income or starting a business.
-This is why having free internet access or government assistance to pay for it is so critical in today’s day and age.
+This is why having free internet access or government assistance to pay for it is offered to low income households.

 Low-Cost or Free Internet Plans